 I Didn’t Want to Be in More Debt

 One thing that I didn’t want to do was get in more debt.
 Even though a PLUS loan would have been in her name, I would not have let her pay it.
 I would have taken responsibility for that loan.
 I’m so glad that I was smart enough not to take it out.
 That would have been another $10,000 or more added to the debt that I already have.
-Stafford and Private Loans are enough for me.
+Stafford Loans and private student loans are enough for me.

 The Interest Rate was Higher